awslabs/aws-media-insights/README.md

 US East (N. Virginia) | [![Launch in us-east-1](doc/images/launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=mie&templateURL=https://rodeolabz-us-east-1.s3.amazonaws.com/content-analysis-solution/v1.0.0/cf/aws-content-analysis-deploy-mie.template)
 US West (Oregon) | [![Launch in us-west-2](doc/images/launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=mie&templateURL=https://rodeolabz-us-west-2.s3.amazonaws.com/content-analysis-solution/v1.0.0/cf/aws-content-analysis-deploy-mie.template)

+See the [Implementation Guide](IMPLEMENTATION_GUIDE.md) for instructions to build and deploy from source code.

 # Analysis Workflow

 After uploading a video or image in the GUI, the application runs a workflow in MIE that extracts insights using a variety of media analysis services on AWS and stores them in a search engine for easy exploration.
 The following flow diagram illustrates this workflow: